-The interface is accessible via the Netcool Omnibus WebGUI where roles and rights control who sees what.
+The interface is accessed through the Netcool Omnibus WebGUI where roles and rights control who sees what.

 Description – Dynamic Dashboard

-Predefined widgets are also available to easily build a Dashboard that meets each user’s requirements and needs.
+Predefined widgets are also available to easily build a Dashboard that meets the respective user’s requirements and needs.
 An example of this is the GIS-based map widget that plots the alarms on a Google Map.